Usage#

 Opening Kerchunk references as virtual datasets#

-references as Virtualizarr virtual datasets.
-This may be useful for converting existing Kerchunk formatted references to storage formats like Icechunk.
+You can open existing Kerchunk json or parquet references as Virtualizarr virtual datasets.
+This may be useful for manipulating them or converting existing kerchunk-formatted references to other reference storage formats such as Icechunk.

 vds = open_virtual_dataset('combined.json', filetype='kerchunk')